UnionOfRAD/specs/README.md

 ## Standards

-Once a spec reaches _accepted_ status it becomes a standard and is assigned an identifier in the form of `LSR-XXX`.
+Once a spec reaches _accepted_ status it becomes a standard and is assigned an identifier in the form of `LSR-X`.
 LSR stands for Lithium Standard Recommendation.

 Before the accepted status is reached a spec may go through the _draft_ and _proposed_ stages.